TypalAcademy/.github/profile/README.md

 A repository and docs website is created for each research project.

 See our [research site](https://research.typal.academy/) for an overview of all our efforts.

-All research is funded by Typal Academy's friendly introduction to [real analysis](https://typal.academy). 🙂